OSGeo/OSGeoLive-doc/doc/quickstart/virtualbox_quickstart.rst

 The image is now created, but we now need to simulate having an OSGeoLive DVD in the CD drive.

-Right click on the "osgeo-live" image, and select :guilabel:`Settings`.
+Right click on the "osgeolive" image, and select :guilabel:`Settings`.

   .. image:: /images/projects/virtualization/virtualbox_set_cd.png
     :scale: 70 %